+You might already know what is hard disk encryption.
+Curious to know how to encrypt external hard disk?
 Here is a step-by-step guide on how to encrypt your hard disk with the help of VeraCrypt.
-This aims to be helpful for beginners who are wishing to do so but do not know how the procedures work.
+This aims to be helpful for beginners who are wishing to encrypt hard disk windows 10 or on lower versions but do not know how the procedures work.
 Follow the procedure step-by-step for successful encryption.

 If it is the first time you are using VeraCrypt, download and install VeraCrypt.
-After successful download, launch VeraCrypt by double-clicking on the “VeraCrypt.exe” file.
+After a successful download VeraCrypt procedure, launch it by double-clicking on the “VeraCrypt.exe” file.
 Alternatively, you can also click on the VeraCrypt shortcut in your windows start menu.

 The main VeraCrypt window will open.
 Locate the “Create Volume” button and click on it.

 On doing this, the “VeraCrypt Volume Creation Wizard” window will open.
 At this point, you need to choose the location where you want the VeraCrypt Encrypt Hard Disk With VeraCrypt volume to be created.
 A VeraCrypt volume can stay in a file, also known as a container, in a drive or partition.
 But in this tutorial, we will go with the first type.
 Thus, we will create a VeraCrypt volume within a file.
 This option is selected by default.
 So you can click “Next”.
 Note, here the right side of the wizard is shown as a screenshot.

 Now, you will need to choose whether to create the volume as hidden or standard VeraCrypt.
 But, we will choose the standard one and create a standard VeraCrypt volume.
 The option is selected by default.
 So go ahead and click “Next”.